SparkBeyond/agentune/docs/features.md

 The main dataset is given either by `args` (for a single row) or by `input` (for a batch of rows).
-A future update will add support for implementing aevaluate by declaring the specific arguments used, e.g. `async def aevaluate(self, id: int, name: str, contexts: ...)` (#144).
+A future update will add support for implementing aevaluate by declaring the specific arguments used, e.g. `async def aevaluate(self, id: int, name: str, conn: ...)` (#144).

-The contexts are available in duckdb using `conn`.
-The contexts parameter includes their schemas and context definitions you can use to query them, but a feature can just as well store a context definition and use it while ignoring the `contexts` parameter.
-Because of this redundancy, `contexts` will be removed in a future version (#142).
+The secondary datasets are available in duckdb using `conn`.
+A feature can store any `JoinStrategy` instances that were available during feature generation and use them to query the data, or it can create one later;
+they do not represent the availability of additional data.

-The main table can also be made available via `conn` to run queries that join it to the context tables, by using `conn.register`; see `SqlFeature.evaluate_batch` for an example.
+The main table can also be made available via `conn` to run queries that join it to secondary tables, by using `conn.register`; see `SqlFeature.evaluate_batch` for an example.

 All data, both input and output, can contain missing values (`na` in Polars, `null` in SQL).